Skip to main content

 About Picos de Europa

-Picos de Europa National Park, located in the Cantabrian Mountains at the meeting point of Asturias, Cantabria, and Castile and León in northern Spain, protects approximately 64,660 hectares of spectacular limestone massifs—the largest limestone massif in the Iberian Peninsula.
-Spain's second national park (established 1918, expanded 1995), it encompasses three distinct massifs: the Eastern (Andara), Central (Urrieles), and Western (Cornión) massifs, separated by deep river gorges including the Cares Gorge—the most famous and most visited route in Spanish hiking.
-The park's dramatic towers, summits, and gorges are among the most iconic landscapes in Spain.
+Picos de Europa National Park, located in the Cantabrian Mountains at the meeting point of Asturias, Cantabria, and Castile and León in northern Spain, protects approximately 66,030 hectares of spectacular limestone massifs—the largest limestone massif in the Iberian Peninsula.
+[1] Spain's first national park (established 22 July 1918 as Parque Nacional de la Montaña de Covadonga, expanded 1995 and 2015), it encompasses three distinct massifs: the Eastern (Andara), Central (Urrieles), and Western (Cornión) massifs, separated by deep river gorges including the Cares Gorge—the most famous hiking route in Spanish mountain country.
+[2] The park's dramatic towers, summits, and gorges are among the most iconic landscapes in Spain.

 Wildlife Ecosystems

-The Picos de Europa has the highest concentration of golden and bearded vultures in the Cantabrian region.
-Brown bears (Ursus arctos cantabricus), a subspecies of the brown bear endemic to the Cantabrian Mountains, maintain a fragile population here—the Cantabrian brown bear is critically endangered.
-Wolves are present in multiple packs throughout the massif.
+The Picos de Europa has notable populations of golden eagles and bearded vultures in the Cantabrian region.
+Brown bears (Ursus arctos cantabricus), a subspecies endemic to the Cantabrian Mountains, maintain their population in the broader mountain range—the total Cantabrian brown bear population has grown to approximately 350–370 animals across the Cantabrian Mountains as a whole, though bears do not maintain a permanent presence within the national park itself.
+[1] Wolves are present in multiple packs throughout the massif.
 Chamois (Rupicapra pyrenaica parva), the Cantabrian subspecies, is abundant on the limestone cliff faces.
 Wild boar, roe deer, and red deer inhabit the forested valleys.
-Golden eagles and peregrine falcons nest on the vertical limestone towers.
 Wallcreepers (Tichodroma muraria) inhabit canyon walls.

 Flora Ecosystems